stephenslab/mashr/README.md

     devtools::install_github("stephenslab/mashr")
     ```

-   This command should have automatically retrieved and installed the
+   This command should automatically install any missing dependencies
+   that are available from CRAN.
+This command should also
-   latest version of the ashr package from Github.
-If it did not, you
+   automatically retrieve and install the latest version of the ashr
+   package from Github.
+If it does not, you can install the ashr
-   can install the ashr package separately using devtools:
+   package separately using devtools:

    ```R
    devtools::install_github("stephens999/ashr")
    ```

-3. Several additional packages are needed to build vignettes:
+3. By default, the `devtools::install_github` function does not build
+   the vignettes.
+If you would like to build the vignettes, you will
+   need to several additional packages, including [flashr][flashr],
+   that are used only in the vignettes:

    ```R
    install.packages(c("kableExtra","corrplot"))